FrancesCoronel/personal-website-v3/site/content/adventures/2018-03-03-wtm-international-womens-day-celebration-iwd.md

 I tried something new this time and decided to live tweet what I was experiencing.

-In terms of my personal agenda, besides the main talks, I also attended the "Women of " breakfast in the morning and then I chose to attend the "Communicate with Confidence" workshop later on in the day.
+In terms of my personal agenda, besides the main talks, I also attended the "Women in Color" breakfast in the morning and then I chose to attend the "Communicate with Confidence" workshop later on in the day.
 It worked out really well because I was able to pick up a hardware kit from the Android workshops for free. 😊

 The branding for this event was exquisite by the way - so clean and calm!
 See what I mean below.